kct417/taskify/README.md

 -   Use destructuring for object and array assignments where applicable.
 -   Use ES6 features like template literals, spread/rest operators, and default parameters where appropriate.
 -   Handle errors properly using try/catch or promise rejections.
+-   Only import necessary/used modules.
+-   Validate prop types for React componenents.

 ### Code Structure